 To upgrade, log in to your Console and head to the Machines page.
 Your machine must be powered down to upgrade, so if the machine is on, save your work and then shut it down.

-Click the gear icon on your machine's tile to get to your VM's settings:
+Click anywhere on the machine tile to get to your "machine details" page:

 Once on the settings page, click the "Upgrade" button next to the current machine type:

 This will present you with a form for upgrading your machine.
 From here you can:

 - Change your machine from hourly to monthly, and vice versa.

 - Upgrade the machine's type to add more CPU, RAM, and GPU

 Limitations: Increasing storage will expand your filesystem and is not reversible.
 You cannot change the operating system of your VM.
 If your VM is using a Standard GPU, it cannot be upgraded to a dedicated GPU.

 - Any Air, Standard, Advanced, or Pro machine can upgrade or downgrade to any of the other 3 Standard GPU types.